civboot/civboot/README.md

       knowledge where possible.
-  - **May** include some amount of history of math/science/engineering/philosophy which is required to properly understand a component.
+  - **May** include some amount of history of math/science/engineering/philosophy which is required to properly understand an idea/component and its tradeoffs.
 - **Should** be as simple as possible but no simpler.
-  - Comfort has almost no importance, unless it hinders use excessively
+  - Comfort has almost no importance, unless it excessively hinders use.
   - Easy as possible to re-learn and re-create from near-scratch
 - **Should** be as efficient as possible
   - Require as few materials / space / energy necessary to achieve its purpose.